 Chickens are social creatures and are prone to stress when they are lonely.
-So, it’s advised to at least keep three chickens in your coop, but ideally a minimum of six birds.
+So, it’s advised to at least keep three chickens in your hen house, but ideally a minimum of six birds.

 Maintaining this amount will also ensure you always have a steady supply of eggs.
-As we’ve discussed, a healthy hen, regardless of breeds, should lay about 2-3 eggs every three days.
+As we’ve discussed, a healthy hen, regardless of the breed of chicken, should lay about 2-3 eggs every three days.